Business awards are a way to get publicity, recognition and perhaps even investment.

-Awards are a way to get recognition and publicity.
-If you win, you’ll stand out from the competition, boost your profile and credibility, and land new business and opportunities.
+Win and you’ll stand out from the competition, boost your profile and credibility, and land new business and opportunities.

-Just being shortlisted gives you kudos.
+Just getting shortlisted gives you kudos.
 The ceremony offers chances to network and talent-spot, and you can reward staff with a night out.

-Even the process of applying has advantages.
-It helps everyone in the business understand what they’re doing well, and it’s a way to get useful feedback.
+Applying takes time, but helps everyone in the business understand the value of what they do, and it’s a way to get useful feedback from the judges.

 You’ll typically need to show things like: